100-m/nx.digital/doc/project_life_cycle.md

 ##  Definition of done
  * Feedbacks round 2

-// TO DO: Explain limits in design implementation...
+## Custom Design

+If you have chosen a custom design, our team needs a template filled with real data.
+(Indeed false data does not allow to see the true size of the blocks (disclaimers ...)).
+Moreover the template won't be reproduce exactly (pixel by pixel), some corrections will be added due to implementation constraints.

-# 5) Add others funds (Only for production, not realized for POC)
+# Add others funds (Only for production, not realized for POC)

 ## Definition of ready
 * Feedbacks round 2 closed